baridhi/nfma_kg_llm/README.md

 To set up this project, you must install Ollama on your local machine.
 Step 1: Install Ollama https://ollama.ai
 Step 2: run ollama run zephyr in your terminal.
 This will pull the zephyr model to your local machine and start the Ollama server.

+## Customizing
+The input file submitted drives the primary content generated in the knowledge graph.
+Further, the prompts.py file in the helpers sub-folder provides specific prompts that are supplied to the LLM through this code.
+Specifically, they are described and annotated in "extractConcepts()" and "extractConcepts()" functions.
+The user should modify and update these instructions/propmpts supplied to the LLM.
+This may require some trial and error.